tubearchivist/docs/mkdocs/docs/api/playlist.md

 **POST**: Update Playlist item, only valid for custom playlists

+This expects an object with a key `video_id` to indicate the video in the playlist to modify and a key `action` to represent what to do.
+The action can be:

+- `create`: Create a video entry in the playlist
+- `remove`: Remove a video from the playlist
+- `up`: Move a video up
+- `down`: Move a video down
+- `top`: Move a video to the top
+- `bottom`: Move a video to the bottom

 Delete playlist, metadata only:
 **DELETE** `/api/playlist/<playlist_id>/`
 Delete playlist, also delete all videos in playlist: